 Automate Schedule is a robust enterprise job scheduler that easily integrates with your business critical applications.
 Automate is platform- and application-agnostic, so it provides you with interfaces to SAP, Informatica, Oracle, MS SQL, Windows Task Scheduler, and more to help you build a flexible and interactive job scheduler that makes the most of all of your resources.
 Perhaps most importantly, Automate Schedule’s central monitoring capabilities give you a central console from which to monitor, manage, and create your enterprise job schedule, making it the glue that links all of your processes together.

 Automate Schedule is an incredible tool that makes your applications work seamlessly across your enterprise.
 Don’t let your applications work in isolation—make them relevant to your whole organization by giving them enterprise capabilities that bring their contribution to the macro-level.
-Experience the benefits of Automate Schedule in a free 30-day trial to begin monitoring your dynamic job flows from a central console.
+Experience the benefits of Automate Schedule in a free trial to begin monitoring your dynamic job flows from a central console.